 Since 1984 after God spoke to me again, I have focused on freeing the world by the research and development of a philosophy that gave people encouragement to free themselves and others from the dictatorship of anti-freedom ideologies.

 The words ‘Blue Light’ were selected by me, because ‘Blue Light’ reflected peace and calm, thus ‘Blue Light Cosmic Philosophy’ evolved.

 It came to pass…

 March 1984, Third Day, Saturday 3 a.m.

 In this moment of time, a vision opened my mind; God rose from within my heart and gave me my final destiny, the message was clear… “The Doorway of Eternity’ is before you, enter that doorway, and you shall find yourself.”

 In 1961, I thought the message was from ‘God Creator’ I was raised as a Christian.
 After walking away from Christianity in 1977, I thought the message was from a Spiritual Medium.
-A few years later I learned that all the ‘Cosmic Messages’ I received were coming from a ‘God of Creation’, by 2007, I clearly understood in evaluation of my dynamic history of changing events, where I was receiving my training and guidance.
+A few years later I learned in 1994 that all the ‘Cosmic Messages’ I received were coming from a ‘God of Creation’, by 2007, I clearly understood in evaluation of my dynamic history of changing events, where I was receiving my training and guidance.
 God of Creation had always been within me.
 Thus, I asked the question, “Where do all ideas come from?”